composer/xdebug-handler/README.md

 #### _restart($command)_
 An application can extend this to modify the temporary ini file, its location given in the `tmpIni` property.
 New settings can be safely appended to the end of the data, which is `PHP_EOL` terminated.

-Note that the `$command` parameter is the escaped command-line string that will be used for the new process and must be treated accordingly.
+The `$command` parameter is an array of unescaped command-line arguments that will be used for the new process.

 Remember to finish with `parent::restart($command)`.